paradedb/paradedb/README.md

 ## Status

-ParadeDB is still under active development and is not yet ready to use in production.
-We're aiming to be ready by the end of October 2023.
+ParadeDB is still under active development and should be used in production with caution.
+We're aiming to be fully stable by the end of October 2023.

 We are currently in Private Beta.
 Star & watch this repo to get notified of major updates.